Hilton-AH/NLP-with-PySpark/README.md

 ### Component Requirements

 * Program to generate a matrix where each row represents the a Mastodon-user and each column represents a word from our vocabulary.
-* You will implement a docker-service that uses pyspark to recompute the TF-IDF every 5 minutes.
+* A docker-service is implementted that uses pyspark to recompute the TF-IDF every 5 minutes.

 ## REST API
 Exposes this system to analyze relationships between Mastodon users.